ArctosDB/documentation-wiki/_documentation/specimen-citations.markdown

 the published catalog number is resolved.
 We cannot correct the publication, but we should not leave obvious errors unremarked, if for other reason than it leaves the data in Arctos suspect.
-There is a value of Basis of Citation for this situation: “erroneous citation.”
-In addition to using “erroneous citation” for the actual citation, it may be possible to correct the error in Arctos with an additional (what was meant) citation, if the author’s true meaning can be obtained or logically inferred.
+There is a value of Basis of Citation for this situation: "erroneous citation."
+In addition to using "erroneous citation" for the actual citation, it may be possible to correct the error in Arctos with an additional (what was meant) citation, if the author’s true meaning can be obtained or logically inferred.